2017 Pittsburgh Panthers football team

 The 2017 Pittsburgh Panthers football team represented the University of Pittsburgh in the 2017 NCAA Division I FBS football season.
 The Panthers were led by third-year head coach Pat Narduzzi and played their home games at Heinz Field.
 They were a member of the Coastal Division of the Atlantic Coast Conference (ACC).
 This was Pitt's fifth season as a member of the ACC.
 They finished the season 5–7, 3–5 in ACC play to finish in a three-way tie for fourth place.

-Previous season

-The Panthers finished the 2016 season 8–5, 5–3 in ACC play to finish in a three-way tie for second place in the Coastal Division.
-The Panthers received an invite to the Pinstripe Bowl at Yankee Stadium where they lost to Northwestern 31–24.